 Tier 3: Interventions designed to address the unique needs of an individual student

-So, the RTI system of Tiers is strongly present, undergirding the MTSS framework, but only as a part of the program.
-The other components are Problem Solving Process and Data Monitoring and Analysis.
+In other words, the RTI system of Tiers is strongly present, undergirding the MTSS framework, but only as a part of the program.
+The other components are Problem-Solving Process and Data Monitoring and Analysis.
 These components are related to and support the older RTI model.

 Understanding the MTSS Problem-Solving Process

 Edmonds identifies a four-step problem solving process that is central to MTSS model shown in the graphic immediately above.
-This process along with the Decision Making Rubric (see graphic below) allow you as a teacher and as a school team to begin the process of supporting every student.
+This process along with the Decision Making Rubric (see graphic below) allow teachers and as a school team to begin the process of supporting every student.
 Data analysis is woven in at each step and is integral to making decisions.

-Making sure that every student succeeds requires strong core instruction aligned to standards and using research-based best practices and curriculum.
+Making sure that every student succeeds requires delivering strong core instruction aligned to standards, and using research-based best practices and curriculum.
 Instruction at Tiers 2 and 3 will be more effective if issues in the Tier 1 general education classroom are addressed.

 Having established what the problem is and why it might be occurring, implement STEP 3 and design interventions to address the problem.
-At Tier 1, it might be finding a stronger piece of curriculum, helping a teacher with grouping, classroom management, or differentiation.
-At Tiers 2 and 3, it might be to choose appropriate curriculum to reteach the content, provide situational support for students (such as addressing homelessness, recent loss in the family, bullying...), or helping fill in prior knowledge gaps for students to help them succeed with the grade-level curriculum.
+At Tier 1, it might be finding a stronger piece of curriculum, or helping a teacher with grouping, classroom management, or differentiation.
+At Tiers 2 and 3, it might be to choosing appropriate curriculum to reteach the content, provide situational support for students (such as addressing homelessness, recent loss in the family, bullying, and so on), or helping fill in prior knowledge gaps for students to help them succeed with the grade-level curriculum.

-STEP 4 looks back at the intervention implemented in STEP 3 to see if they were effective in bring students to the standard needed for effective progress in the general classroom.
-These assessments need to be frequent, quick, and immediately feedback to students and staff.
+STEP 4 looks back at the intervention implemented in STEP 3 to see if it was effective in bringing students to the standard needed for effective progress in the general classroom.
+These assessments need to be frequent and quick, and must immediately provide feedback to students and staff.

-Multi-Tiered System of Support overlays this Problems Solving Process with the old RTI tiers.
+The Multi-Tiered System of Support overlays this Problems-Solving Process with the old RTI tiers.
 These tiers of intervention are the subject of the process.
-Problem solving, tiers, and data analysis are the cornerstones of MTSS setting the stage to educate every student touching on curriculum, professional development, social-emotional learning, differentiation, classroom management, assessments, small group pullouts and one-on-one tutoring.
+Problem-solving, tiers, and data analysis are the cornerstones of MTSS, setting the stage to educate every student by touching on curriculum, professional development, social-emotional learning, differentiation, classroom management, assessments, small group pullouts, and one-on-one tutoring.

 Three Things To Focus On When Implementing MTSS Model

-So whether you have been using some kind of Response to Intervention and are moving to a Multi-Tiered System of Support, or are new to the idea of intervention tiers, there are three areas that I would focus on as you implement your system.
-Using the Venn diagram introduced earlier in the article (which is available for download), I would focus on the areas represented by the overlaps of the pairs of circles.
+Whether you have been using some kind of Response to Intervention and are moving to a Multi-Tiered System of Support, or are new to the idea of intervention tiers, there are three areas that I would recommend focusing on as you implement your system.
+Using the Venn diagram introduced earlier in the article (available for download), I would focus on the areas represented by the overlapping areas of the pairs of circles.

 Having educated yourself and your staff on the three cornerstones of the MTSS model, the following three questions can help the implementation of the program by focusing on students and their needs.